 What exactly is a SKU?

 A SKU is a Stock Keeping Unit (SKU) that is essentially a product code.
 Every item you stock in our warehouse to sell must have a SKU.
-This makes the item both easily identifiable and guarantees that it has a specific home in our warehouse.
+This makes the item both easily identifiable and guarantees that it has a specific and unique home in our warehouse.
 Upon creating a product within ShipMonk, you’ll be prompted to include a product SKU and a product name.
 The easiest thing for you to do is to retain your original marketplace SKUs and product names.